Tulum Beach [Insider Secrets for 2023]

 Well, it’s basically an underground swimming hole.
-There are thousands of them in the Yucatan peninsula, and they come in all shapes and sizes.
+There are thousands of them in the Yucatan peninsula (my favorites are in Valladolid), and they come in all shapes and sizes.
 You can even go diving in many of them!

 My favorite is Cenote Caracol, which has two incredible underground caves attached to it – one of which you can swim through!
 Just check out the above photo and tell me that it doesn’t look awesome.

-Sure, Tulum doesn’t have the pumping clubs of Cancun or the endless sea of restaurants of Playa del Carmen’s 5th Avenue — but maybe that’s exactly why we love it, right?
+Sure, Tulum doesn’t have the pumping clubs or the endless sea of restaurants when you compare Tulum vs Playa del Carmen — but maybe that’s exactly why we love it, right?

 On the food front, Tulum towns offers a wide variety of eats, from classy joints like Unico to numerous budget taco cantinas lining the main strip.
 Or head down to the southern beach for a higher-end meal at Casa Jaguar.

 For a truly unique culinary experience, though, be sure to check out The Dining Experience Tulum.